-When employees leave MoDOT, the department loses a large investment in recruiting, hiring and training its workforce.
+When employees leave MoDOT, the department loses a large investment in recruiting, hiring, and training its workforce.
 While some turnover is appropriate, MoDOT needs to retain a great workforce that has the knowledge and specialized skills to deliver the department's commitments and provide outstanding customer service.

-The overall turnover rate has risen from 10.84 percent in fiscal year 2017 to 11.99 percent in FY 2018.
-During FY 2018, resignations showed an upward trend and retirements decreased slightly.
-Releases have also decreased slightly from 49 during FY 2017 to 38 during FY 2018.
-The 2018 target was to have 292 or fewer resignations, with actual resignations coming in at 386.
-MoDOT will continue to look for opportunities to control the rate of employee turnover as part of the Sharpening Our Strategic Vision initiative.
+The overall turnover rate has risen from 7.75 percent in the first three quarters of fiscal year 2017 to 8.41 percent in the first three quarters of FY 2018.
+During the first three quarters of FY 2018, resignations showed an upward trend and retirements increased slightly.
+Releases have decreased with 38 during the first three quarters of FY 2017 and 35 during the first three quarters of FY 2018.
+The 2018 target is to have 292 or fewer resignations.